Growth of Mahler measure and algebraic entropy of dynamics with the Laurent property: Introduction, definitions and main conjecture

-Inspired by Vojta's dictionary between Nevanlinna theory and Diophantine approximation, Halburd proposed that when a rational map $\varphi$ is defined over $\Q$ (or a number field), instead of degree growth it is easier to measure the growth of the logarithmic height $h\big(\varphi^n(\bx)\big)$ along an orbit $\cO$ with specific numerical values for the initial data $\bx$, where, for $\bx\in\Q^N$, $h(\bx)=\log H(\bx)$, with the height $H(\bx)$ being the maximum modulus of the numerators and denominators of the components of $\bx$ (written as fractions in lowest terms, with the convention that the number 0 has height 1).
-This suggests that, for a particular non-singular orbit $\cO$, we can define the Diophantine entropy as \beq \cE_H(\cO) :=\underset {n\to\infty}{\lim} \frac{\log h\big(\varphi^n(\bx)\big)}{n}, \eeq and for the map we should take $\cE_H(\varphi):= \mathrm{sup}\,\cE(\cO)$, where the supremum is taken over all non-singular orbits $\cO$, or (where this is possible) over all orbits of an extension of $\varphi$ to a regular morphism on an enlarged phase space.
+In the latter definition, where it is possible the supremum can be taken over all orbits of an extension of $\varphi$ to a regular morphism on an enlarged phase space (with the expectation being that the value of $\cE_H(\cO)$ should be the same for ``almost all'' orbits $\cO$, in an appropriate sense).
 Except in the case of very simple maps, an exact determination of the Diophantine entropy $\cE_H$ is usually at least as difficult as finding the algebraic entropy $\cE$, but it can sometimes be computed explicitly for special families of orbits \cite{markoff}, and a numerical calculation of rational values of iterates along several orbits is much less computationally intensive than computing the corresponding sequence of rational functions and obtaining their degrees.
 Empirical evidence suggests that the algebraic entropy and the Diophantine entropy should coincide, so that $\cE=\cE_H(\varphi)$, but we do not know how to prove this except for some particular maps $\varphi$ (cases where $\varphi$ is an integrable map in the Liouville sense \cite{bruschi, maeda, veselov}, when both entropies are zero, are often the most tractable ones).
 Furthermore, if the dimension $N$ is large then even the exact arithmetic required to compute $\cE_H(\cO)$ numerically becomes difficult.

-The purpose of this note is to propose that for discrete dynamical systems that generate Laurent polynomials, and for cluster algebras in particular, the growth of Mahler measure provides another natural notion of entropy, which in many cases coincides with the algebraic entropy and the Diophantine entropy, but is much easier to compute numerically.
+The purpose of this article is to propose that, for discrete dynamical systems that generate Laurent polynomials, and for cluster algebras in particular, the growth of Mahler measure provides another natural notion of entropy, which in many cases coincides with the algebraic entropy and the Diophantine entropy, but is much easier to compute numerically.
 Before proceeding to formulate precise definitions and conjectures, we will give some motivation for why restricting to dynamics with the Laurent property need not be unnecessarily restrictive.